echyn/echyn.github.io/research.md

 21. The Effects of Urban Renewal Programs on Gentrification and Inequality (with Milena Almagro and Bryan Stuart)

 22. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition

+23. Ideology in Government: Evidence from the Office of Indian Affairs and the Assimilation Era (with Kareem Haggag and Christian Maruthiah)

 **Other Academic Publications**

-23. The Demographic Effects of Dodging the Vietnam Draft (with Martha Bailey)
+24. The Demographic Effects of Dodging the Vietnam Draft (with Martha Bailey)
    ***American Economic Association: Papers and Proceedings***, May 2020.